 While the purpose of this policy is to document the approval and transmittal process to SACSCOC, new, revised or discontinued degrees and establishment of distance learning sites may also require reporting and prior approval from the State Council of Higher Education for Virginia (SCHEV).
 The requirements of both agencies must be met; compliance with one does not constitute compliance with the other.
 This policy is primarily designed to address academic programs and curricular issues; although other defined substantive changes are also covered.

-- Branch Campus: A location of an institution that is geographically apart and independent of the main campus of the institution.
-A location is independent of the main campus if
+- Branch Campus: A location of an institution that is geographically apart and independent of the main campus of the institution, and one where instruction is delivered.
+A location is independent of the main campus if:

 - The location is permanent in nature.

 - The location offers courses in educational programs leading to a degree, certificate, or other recognized educational credential.

 - The location has its own faculty and administrative or supervisory organization and has its own budgetary and hiring authority.
 Source: SACSCOC.